How to grow Echium

 Different species lend themselves well to different styles of planting.
 When selecting an Echium for your garden bear in mind the following:

 - The flower colours of Echium vary, with shades of blue, purple, pink, red and white

 - Echium differ greatly in size.
 E. pininana and E. ‘Pink Fountain’ can exceed 4m (13ft) in height, whereas E. vulgare reaches about 50cm (20in).
 Many of the shrubby species reach about 1.5m (5ft)

 - Their hardiness varies considerably depending upon which species you choose to grow.
 E. vulgare are reliably hardy throughout the UK.
 Others like E. wildpretii can be grown outside in mild areas with free-draining soil

 - The longevity of Echium plants depends on the species you grow.
-Cultivars of E. vulgare, for example E. ‘Blue Bedder’ and E. ‘Pink Bedder’, are often used as summer bedding plants
+Cultivars of E. vulgare, for example E. ‘Blue Bedder’ and E. ‘Pink Bedder’, are often used as summer

 - Echium are toxic if eaten and the leaves and stems may cause skin irritation, so consider wearing gloves when handling

 - Choose an Echium that has received the RHS Award of Garden Merit, as these have been assessed and are known to perform well.